Patty Smyth: Solo career

 Following the end of Scandal, Smyth was invited by her friend Eddie Van Halen to join the band Van Halen to replace David Lee Roth as lead singer.
-However, she declined the offer, because she was eight months pregnant and "It was just not the right time for me," she says now.
-"I was a New Yorker, I didn't want to live in L.A. ... and those guys were drunk and fighting all the time."
+However, she declined the offer, because she was eight months pregnant and "It was just not the right time for me," she stated.
+"I was a New Yorker, I didn't want to live in LA ... and those guys were drunk and fighting all the time".
 She guest-appeared on the Hooters 1985 album Nervous Night on the song "Where Do the Children Go" as an accompanying vocalist.

 Smyth released her first solo album, Never Enough, in 1987.
-It contained her version of the Tom Waits song "Downtown Train," which Rod Stewart would make a hit three years later, and the title track "Never Enough," which was co-written with members of the Hooters and based on a song of the same title that Hooters members Eric Bazilian and Rob Hyman had written for their earlier band, Baby Grand.
-In 1988 she contributed the Diane Warren penned "I Run Right Back" to the Caddyshack II soundtrack.
-She put out another solo effort in 1992, the eponymous Patty Smyth.
-Off of that effort, she secured a hit record via a duet with Don Henley of the Eagles, titled "Sometimes Love Just Ain't Enough."
+It contained her version of the Tom Waits song "Downtown Train" (which Rod Stewart would make a hit three years later) and the title track "Never Enough," which was co-written with members of the Hooters and based on a song of the same title that Hooters members Eric Bazilian and Rob Hyman had written for their earlier band, Baby Grand.
+In 1988, she contributed the Diane Warren penned "I Run Right Back" to the Caddyshack II soundtrack.
+She put out another solo effort in 1992, the eponymous album Patty Smyth.
+Off of that effort, she secured a hit record via "Sometimes Love Just Ain't Enough," a duet with Don Henley of the Eagles.
 This peaked at No. 2 on the Billboard Hot 100, and was certified gold for sales of 500,000.
 The album, also certified gold, featured an additional US Top 40 hit with "No Mistakes" and also spawned the minor hit "I Should Be Laughing."
 Smyth had previously recorded with Henley as a backing singer on several songs on his albums Building the Perfect Beast and The End of the Innocence.